Company Health Check Logo

 • Culture (5 of 8)

-The "way we do things around here" - is this pretty much where you want it to be?
+The "way we do things around here" - is this pretty much where you want it to be and aligned with strategy?
 Whether that’s risk-averse and systematic, or fast paced and proactive.

 • Is the culture (value, norms, etc) written down - and lived - and nourished?
 IE: do people's actions align with the stated values?

-• Do people feel safe to open up to management with concerns, disagreements and suggestions, without fear of negative consequences?
+• Do people feel safe to open up to management with concerns, disagreements and suggestions, without fear of negative consequences - and knowing their feedback will be considered and acted on?

 • People (6 of 8)